 The Honors Project must be distinct from the work that all students in your major as asked to complete.
-However, your major senior project or capstone could be a means of completing your honors project or vice versa.
+However, your major senior project or capstone could be a means of completing your honors project or vice verse.
 You and your faculty member would need to agree upon a meaningful extension or addition to the parameters of the required work.

 Please record your co-curricular activity as soon as possible.
 We want to ensure your experience is accurately reflected.
 Plus, we would like to know the cool things you do!
 To record a co-curricular experience, go into the University Honors Program Info module in Canvas.
 Find “STUDENT LINK: sign up for co-curriculars here” and complete the associated Qualtrics form.

-Two things of note:- An activity cannot be a co-curricular if it counts as class credit or is required by a course.
+An activity cannot be a co-curricular if it counts as class credit or is required by a course.

-- All co-curricular activities must occur during your time at Kansas State University.
+All co-curricular activities must occur during your time at Kansas State University.
 No activity will be counted should it be performed the summer before your freshman year.

 Maybe!
 Schedule a time to talk to a UHP staff member to discuss co-curriculars transferring.